 Our laboratory's philosophy in scientific pursuit is to take leads starting from any observations that do not fall into existing paradigm.
 We take curious observations that cannot be easily explained by known mechanisms and processes as hints given by nature, and try to understand underlying reasons that can explain such curious observations.
 In that we can never predict what we might find, scientific pursuit is nothing but an adventure, and we immensely enjoy the process of scientific discoveries/adventures.

-- Research Associate Professor, Center for Stem Cell Biology, Life Sciences Institute
+- Research Professor, Center for Stem Cell Biology, Life Sciences Institute

-- Associate Professor, Department of Cell & Developmental Biology
+- Professor, Department of Cell & Developmental Biology

 - Investigator, Howard Hughes Medical Institute